How to Revamp Your Windows This Summer

 Perking up your windows makes a dramatic improvement in your home or apartment.
 We tend to take our windows for granted and forget to do the most basic maintenance on them.
 Get your checklists ready and make sure to follow these simple steps to ensure your windows are in top condition!

-Summer creates a very different mood to the dark days of winter.
+Summer creates a very different mood from the dark days of winter.
 When it’s cold and gray outside, it always feels like a time for hibernation; a time for curling up by the fire and moving as little as possible.
 Come summer, when the evenings are long and light, and the birds sing outside your window, it’s different.
 There’s a restless energy inside of you, a need to move and laugh and do.

 This makes summer the perfect time for home renovations.
 In winter, it’s all too easy to push them back, to stay by the fire where it’s warm and cozy, and wait for another day to do your repairs and make your changes.